-On February 4, 2020, the Company entered into an amending agreement, amending certain terms and conditions of the definitive share purchase agreement, dated August 12, 2017.
-As such, the Company issued 7,500,000 common shares valued at \$1,350,000 in satisfaction of achieving certain milestones.
+On February 4, 2020, the Company entered into a further amending agreement, amending certain terms and conditions of the definitive share purchase agreement, dated August 12, 2017.
+As such, the Company issued 7,500,000 common shares valued at \$1,350,000 in satisfaction of achieving certain milestones, of which 3,750,000 are held in escrow and are due from release on August 28, 2020.
 As per the amended terms, the revised milestone payments for each of the first four harvests were valued at \$300,000 each and the milestone payment for the fifth harvest was valued at \$150,000.
 The issuance of these shares will be the final share issuance relating to milestone payments for the Tumbleweed acquisition and there will be no further payments, whether in cash or shares.